> Feb 10th, 2021: Interactive map-guidebook embedded.

 Being situated on Lošinj, one of the outside Kvarner islands, Osoršćica offers a great panorama over the whole area.
 In a clear day you can see the eastern coast of Istria with Učka, 1394 m, Velebit, 1757 m, islands like Krk, Rab, Pag, down to the outposts of Zadar archipelag, in a very clear day also Triglav, 2864 m in Julian Alps looks close (even if the distance is some 200 km).
 And vice versa, of course - from all around Kvarner a high cone of Osoršćica is rising out of a blue Adriatic Sea, catching your eye.

 You can reach Cres and Lošinj by car, using one of two regular ferry-boats:

-The trailheads for Osoršćica ascents along the main road are: Osor, Nerezine and Čunski.
-Recently a new road was made from Osor to the main summit (Televrina).
-It supports the telecommunication tower, meaning two serious destructions of nature on this nice mountain.
+The trailheads for Osoršćica ascents along the main road are: Osor, Nerezine and Ćunski.
+Recently a new road was made from Osor till below the main summit (Televrina).
+It supports the telecommunication tower, which means two serious destructions of nature on this nice mountain.
 By this road public traffic is allowed to St. Gaudent hut.